adan-lang/ADAN/docs/variables.md

 readonly var c: <type>? = 1;
 ```

-- `<type>?` Refers to an *optional* type, if no type is provided, one will be inferred by the function's result.
+- `<type>?` Refers to an *optional* type, if no type is provided, one will be inferred by the variable's result.
 - - If no type is provided, `: <type>?` can be fully omitted.

 Unlike *most modern languages* (**i.e.** JavaScript, Python, etc.), variables are capable of starting with integers.